2024–25 FC Barcelona season: August

-On 17 August, Barcelona started the new league season on the right foot, with a 2–1 away win over Valencia thanks to a brace from Robert Lewandowski.
+On 17 August, Barcelona started the new league season on the right foot, with a 1–2 away win over Valencia thanks to a brace from Robert Lewandowski.
+Marc Bernal and Gerard Martín, and new signing Pau Víctor made their debuts.

-On 24 August, the team defeated Athletic Bilbao 2–1 in their first home match of the season, with Lewandowski and Yamal scoring a goal each.
+On 23 August, Ilkay Gündoğan left on a free transfer, returning to Manchester City after just one season at Barcelona.
+The next day, the team defeated Athletic Bilbao 2–1 in their first home match of the season, with Lewandowski and Yamal scoring a goal each.